 24 Hour Claims Assistance

-Your policy wording will include some very specific obligations following a loss.
-Listed below are some broad guidelines.
-Please note that these do not form part of your policy and are intended to provide general information only.
+Your policy wording will include specific obligations to follow after a loss.
+Listed below are some general guidelines for your reference.
+Please note that these do not form part of your policy and are intended as general information only.

 First, take whatever action is necessary to prevent any further injury or damage.
 For example, if a pipe has burst at home, shut off the water supply.
 Or, if you have been involved in an accident, prevent any further damage to your car.
 Don't dispose of any damaged goods without first getting your insurer's approval.
 In some instances, your insurer may arrange assistance for temporary repairs, such as covering a damaged roof or boarding over a broken picture window.